fconstancias/metabaRpipe/README.md

 * The `run_phyloseq_dada2_tax.Rscript` Rscript allow to update the taxonomy using `dada2::assignTaxonomy` and `dada2::assignSpecies` from the terminal.

-The `dada2 formated` databases can be downloaded [here](https://benjjneb.github.io/dada2/training.html).
+The `dada2 formatted` databases can be downloaded [here](https://benjjneb.github.io/dada2/training.html).

 Below the options we can specify to the script: